-Figure 4 shows that the vehicle kilometres travelled within Te Tauihu has increased from 1.19 million kilometres travelled in 2011 to 1.70 million kilometres travelled in 2018, an increase of 43 percent.
+Figure 4 shows that the vehicle kilometres travelled within Te Tauihu has increased from 1.19 million kilometres travelled in 2018, an increase of 43 percent.
 During the same time population has increased by 23 percent, showing that the average person is travelling more.